EvanWashkow/manjaro-scripts/README.md

     4. Install needed Pacman Hooks
 4. Reboot
 5. Setup Tier 2 components
-    1. Set up Pacman Mirrors
+    1. Set up Pacman Mirror Ranking
         * Important: this should be done after installing Pacman Hooks, because this may bring in updates.